FRC4607/Spatial-AI/README.md

 🔧 Development Mode

+- The FRC4607 Spatial AI service (connects to NT4 using host host-spatial-ai.local) starts up on boot and can be used view spatial inferencing and recording via NT control
-- SSH into the Raspberry Pi (frc4607@frc4607-spatial-ai) and run `spatial-inference` to view the stream at http://localhost:5800/
+- Or, stop the FRC4607 Spatial AI service, and SSH into the Raspberry Pi (frc4607@frc4607-spatial-ai) and run `spatial-inference` to view the stream
 - Or run `recorder` to capture video and save it to an attached USB drive for later playback
-- The FRC4607 Spatial AI service (connects to NT4 using host frc4607-spatial-ai) can also be used view spatial inferencing and recording via NT control

 🏁 Competition Mode